-You'll be expected to repay the debts you've accumulated in the same way a graduate would - from the April after you leave university, if you're earning at least £21,000.
+You'll be expected to repay the debts you've accumulated in the same way a graduate would - from the April after you leave university, if you're earning over £25,725.

 If you decide to return to university at a later date, you'll still be able to apply for student funding.
 However, your previous funding history will be taken into account and deducted from what you're entitled to in the future.
-Beware of the fact that, if you withdrew from a course halfway through the year, this is counted by Student Finance as a full year of funding.
+Also, if you withdrew from a course halfway through the year, Student Finance counts this as a full year of funding.

-It's possible to transfer onto a different course at the same university, as long as there's enough space for you on the new programme and the transfer is agreed between your current and new departments.
-Make sure that, when speaking to your new department, your reasons for wanting to move courses prove that you're taking your studies seriously.
+It's possible to transfer onto a different course at the same university, as long as there's enough space for you on the new programme and the transfer is agreed between the departments.
+When speaking to your new department, you'll have to provide reasons for wanting to move courses and show you're taking your studies seriously.

 To transfer, you'll need to fill in and submit an internal transfer form, which you can request from your current department.
 This will be approved once it's been confirmed that you meet the entry requirements for your new course.

-Changing courses can have financial implications for a number of reasons - if you're transferring onto a longer or shorter course, for instance.
-Contact Student Finance as soon as you've made your decision to find out what your new loan entitlements are.
+Switching courses at university can have financial implications for a number of reasons - for example, if you're transferring onto a longer or shorter course.
+Contact Student Finance as soon as you've made your decision to find out your new loan entitlements.